 31st August 2018 ( the actual date of filing of relevant annual return)

 -earlier, ie., his last date for rectifying is 31st August 2018.

 This rectification will not be allowed where results are from scrutiny/audit by the tax authorities.

-On conclusion of audit, the officer will inform the taxable person within 30 days –
+On conclusion of an audit, the officer will inform the taxable person within 30 days of:

 If the audit results in detection of unpaid/shortpaid tax or wrong refund or wrong input tax credit availed, then demand and recovery actions will be initiated.

 When can a special audit be initiated?